-So can they be combined safely as a real double whammy to your weight loss?
+So can they be combined safely like a real double whammy to your weight loss?

 Well, let’s find out.